hrvach/EDSAC/README.md

 * Roughly 3,400 valves
 * Power consumption: ~15 kW
 * Area footprint: 5 x 4 meters
-* Configuration: rows of open racks, 1st row consists of 4, 2nd of 3 and 3rd of 5 racks
 * In total there are 142 chassis in 12 racks
 * Three rows with four, three and five racks respectively
 * Clock speed: 500 kHz